Halil-KAPLAN/crud-react/README.md

-# CRUD OPERATION EXAMPLE WITH REDUX
+# CRUD Operation Example with Redux

 It is an example of crud made using React and Redux.
 Lists data in API and applies crud operations

 This example is published on the following site.
-You can check. https://crud-example-react.netlify.app/
+You can check.

+https://crud-example-react.netlify.app/

 ![alt text](public/image/image1.jpg?raw=true)